Large cities lose their growth advantage as countries urbanize: Results

 With the mechanism in hand---$\beta$ shapes $\alpha$, and $\beta$ weakens as countries urbanize---we move from description to prediction by projecting trajectories of national $\alpha$s to 2100 (Methods \ref{methods:projections}).
 Our projections suggest that growth in $\alpha$ will slow over the coming decades.
-Between 1975 and 2025, $\alpha$ grew by 2.3\% per decade, on average across the countries in our sample.
+Between 1975 and 2025, $\alpha$ grew by 2.3\% per decade on average across the countries in our sample.
 Between 2025 and 2100 that same average is projected to grow at 0.9\% per decade.
 Further, $\alpha$ will continue to grow faster in countries that were less urbanized in 1975.
 By 2100, their average $\alpha$ is projected to be $16\%$ larger than that of the more urbanized group, while it was $12\%$ smaller in 1975 (Fig. \ref{fig:3}D).

 Translating projected $\alpha$s into population shares, we estimate that 38\% of the world population will live in 1M$+$ cities by 2100 (Fig. \ref{fig:3}E; Methods \ref{methods:projections}).
-This projection sits below an extrapolation of current trends ($42\%$; Fig. \ref{fig:3}E) and above the proportional-growth benchmark (33\%; Fig. \ref{fig:3}E), consistent with a weakening growth advantage of large cities as urban systems mature.
+This projection sits below an extrapolation of current trends ($42\%$; Fig. \ref{fig:3}E) and above the proportional-growth benchmark (33\%; Fig. \ref{fig:3}E), consistent with a weakening growth advantage of large cities as urbanization progresses.